vulkano-rs/vulkano-book/src/05-images/01-image-creation.md

 the name of each format corresponds to the memory layout of the four components.
 For example with `B10G11R11_UFLOAT_PACK32`, each pixel is 32 bits long where the first 10 bits is the blue component, the next 11 bits are the green component, and the last 11 bits are the red component.
-Don't worry if you are confused, as we will only use the most simple formats in this guide.
+Don't worry if you are confused, as we will only use the most simple formats in this book.

 ## Image creation